jbousquie/mp3_splitter/README.md

 # MP3 Splitter

 A Rust-based tool to split large MP3 files into smaller chunks of specified duration while maintaining proper MP3 encoding.
+This code is mainly produced by Copilot + Claude Sonnet 3.7, then reviewed, fixed and tested by me.

 ## Features